DATA-BACKED GUIDE · UPDATED JULY 2026

 Pet cremation cost in the UK: individual vs communal

 After a pet dies, you usually choose between a communal cremation, where several pets are cremated together and no ashes come back, and an individual cremation, where your pet is cremated alone and the ashes are returned to you.
-The difference in price between the two is large, and it is the single biggest choice you will make.
-The real bills below show what both options actually cost around the UK.
+That single choice is what moves the price the most.
+The real bills below show what both options actually cost around the UK, and where the extra cost creeps in once you start adding caskets, urns or certificates.

 The quick version

-• Size drives the price, so a large dog costs more to cremate than a cat or small dog.
+- Size drives the price within each option, so a large dog costs more to cremate than a cat or small dog.

-• The crematorium's own price list is often cheaper than booking the same service through your vet, who may add a handling fee.
+- Booking the crematorium directly is often cheaper than going through your vet, who may add a handling or arrangement fee on top.

-• The CMA found in 2026 that owners can pay around £100 over the odds on individual cremations, so checking prices directly is worth the effort.
+- The CMA found owners can pay around £100 over the odds on individual cremations when they go through an intermediary rather than the crematorium itself.

 What people actually paid